|RAW DIET FEEDING

 a calcium source when feeding meat without bones.

-I feed mostly big chunks (as in the 2-3 pounds being one piece) This gives lots of chewing time.
-I do feed
+I feed big chunks (as in the 2-3 pounds being one piece) This gives lots of chewing time, or cut up meat into

 If you never fed bone before then start with something bigger like a chicken leg quarter so that the dog has